hl-valdemar/pine-ecs/NOTES.md

+- [ ] also implement the option to apply buffered updates to resources (akin to the buffered component query/updates)
-- [ ] rework resource system to be less clunky to work with. we should consider how to efficiently and elegantly store and query both singleton values and collections.
+- [x] rework resource system to be less clunky to work with. we should consider how to efficiently and elegantly store and query both singleton values and collections.